virtusize/virtusize.github.io/source/integration-guide/advanced.rst

 When a widget for a different product id is added for a previously used button selector, it will replace the widget for the old product with the new one.
-So a click on the button will now open the most recent button.
+So a click on the button will now open the most recent widget.

 You can obtain a VirtusizeWidget object after it has been initialized from the global object like the following.
 To be sure, that the integration has loaded,